flhofer/dell_TB16_firmware/README.md

 $ fwupdmgr install <cab-file>
 ```
 > [!WARNING]
 > This install may fail at the prompt but continue flashing and succeed in the background.
-Thus, do not remove the power to the dock for a minute or two after the command ends.
+Thus, keep the power to the dock for a minute or two after the command ends.

 ### Flashing TB16's NVM